 What is Structural Integrity?

 Structural integrity is an engineering field that plays a fundamental part of ensuring that structures are fit to do what they are designed (fit for purpose) under normal operational conditions, and are safe when conditions exceed the original design intent.
 This includes supporting its own weight.
 Its aim is to prevent deformation, breaking and catastrophic failure of a structure due to load, allowing the structure to perform its duty reliably (being whole and undivided) throughout its predicted lifetime.

-Integrity is not just a case of good design, it needs to be maintained for the life of a structure.
+Integrity is not just a case of good design; it needs to be maintained for the life of a structure.
 This requires inspection and maintenance at periodic intervals.
-Engineers ensure structures are safe, reliable and perform their designed function.
+Engineers ensure structures are safe, reliable and perform their designed function throughout their lifetime.

 What are the Causes of Structural Failure?

 Structural failure can occur from a range of different sources.
 The type of failure is often associated with the industry, environment and application of the structure.
 The primary reasons for failure are as follows:

 - Weak structures.
 The structure is not strong enough to withstand the load to which it is subject.
 This is usually due to inappropriate geometric design or material choice

 - Structural deterioration.
 The structure deteriorates due to corrosion, fatigue, wear, rot or creep.
 Fatigue failures often begin when cracks form at regions of high stress.
 These cracks grow when subject to cyclic loading, resulting in sudden failure.
 This is usually due to inappropriate geometric design, material choice or maintenance

 - Manufacturing errors.
 This includes using the wrong materials or not following manufacturing procedures or standards.
 It can also result from poor workmanship or components being out of tolerance, etc